ml4a/ml4a.github.io/_guides/AudioTSNEViewer.md

 title: "Audio t-SNE"
 ---

-{% include todo.html note="change code snippet style" %}

 This app embeds a set of audio files in 2d using using the [t-SNE dimensionality reduction technique](https://lvdmaaten.github.io/tsne/), placing similar-sounding audio clips near each other, and plays them back as you hover the mouse over individual clips.

-{% include todo.html note="include demo video" %}
+{% include figure.html webm="/images/guides/bohemian-rhapsody-tsne.webm" caption="t-SNE of small audio segments from Queen's Bohemian Rhapsody" %}

 There are two options for choosing the clips to be analyzed.
 One option is to choose a folder of (preferably short) audio files.
 The second option is to choose a single long audio file which will be automatically segmented into discrete audio events using an [onset detection](https://en.wikipedia.org/wiki/Onset_(audio)) algorithm, and then the resulting segments will be cut into and saved as individual audio files, and analyzed as before.